Taipei with Kids in 2024: Ideas from a Local Family

 There are several restaurants in the zoo, an indoor museum with dinosaurs, an insectarium, and a Taiwanese animals section.
 We avoid the zoo in summer when it’s simply too hot and the animals are mostly asleep.
 For all of October in Taipei, the Taipei Zoo holds a Halloween event called Zooloween.
 See here for other interesting festivals in Taiwan.

 Admission to the Taipei Zoo is covered by the Taipei Unlimited Fun Pass, or you can swipe your EasyCard to enter.
-If you’re doing the zoo and gondola, you can also get this Zoo and Gondola combined ticket.
+If you’re doing the zoo and gondola, you can also get this Zoo and Gondola combined ticket on Klook or on KKday.

 Access: Taipei Zoo MRT, open 9-5 (weekdays), 8:30 to 5 (weekends), NT60 (adults) 30 (students) free (under 5), can pay with EasyCard (MRT card).